MicrosoftDocs/win32/desktop-src/IndexSrv/iixssoutil.md

 ---
+Description: An ActiveX server-side control that is an automation object with a dual interface supporting IDispatch.
+The methods supported by this object give script writers utility routines for use with the Query object. ms.assetid: 7eb3b238-fda3-429b-9b21-db8345f17f02
 title: IixssoUtil interface
-description: An ActiveX server-side control that is an automation object with a dual interface supporting IDispatch.
-The methods supported by this object give script writers utility routines for use with the Query object. ms.assetid: 7eb3b238-fda3-429b-9b21-db8345f17f02
-keywords:
-- IixssoUtil interface Indexing Service
-- IixssoUtil interface Indexing Service , described
-topic_type:
-- apiref
-api_name:
-- IixssoUtil
-api_location:
-- Ixsso.dll
-api_type:
-- COM
 ms.technology: desktop
 ms.prod: windows
 ms.author: windowssdkdev